MANILA – Century Properties on Tuesday said it has completed and turnover of the third tower at Azure Urban Resort Residences in Parañaque City.

 The three-level beach club was completed recently, with cleaning works and testing of the facilities already on its final stages.
 Hilton is scheduled to return to Manila to inaugurate the beach club.

-The first phase of the Azure Beach is also complete and undergoing final testing.
+The first phase of Azure Beach is also complete and undergoing final testing.
 This one-of-a-kind beach facility features fine beach sand, simulated ocean waves, waterfalls and an infinity pool that overflows into two private beach coves located at the opposing ends of the development.

 Earlier, Century Properties said it generated P24.6 billion in reservation sales in 2013, representing a 15-percent growth from 2012 and the highest in the company’s 28-year history.